Fitting for Length

 easy.
 If the one-time clubmaker cannot get one or more calibrated clubs

-for a dynamic measurement, they should be reassured by the fact that the
+for a dynamic measurement, they should be reassured by the fact that

 fingertip-height approach gives the right answer nine times out of ten.